Hawkeye (Clint Barton): Thunderbolts

 When the Avengers returned, they were abducted by Morgan le Fay and later they fought the Squadron Supreme.
 Then Hawkeye aids Avenger trainees Justice and Firestar to defeat the Taskmaster and Albino. but he later resigns the team to assume leadership of the first generation of the Thunderbolts, who had broken away from the influence of Helmut Zemo.
-Disguised as Dreadknight he contacted the team and later he trained them in the fashion of former teammate Captain America, to try to shaped them into a cohesive fighting unit.
-The Thunderbolts take on threats like the Masters of Evil, Graviton, and the Scourge of the Underworld.
+Disguised as Dreadknight, he contacted the team and later he trained them in the fashion of former teammate Captain America, to try to shaped them into a cohesive fighting unit.
 Hawkeye begins a romantic relationship with fellow Thunderbolts member Moonstone who Hawkeye is proving to be a good influence on.
 Later, Hawkeye and the Thunderbolts travel to Hell to save the soul of Mockingbird.
 They defeat the demonic Mephisto, but Hawkeye is unable to find his wife.
 To ensure that his Thunderbolts are given full pardons, Hawkeye allows himself to be arrested in their place.
 The Thunderbolts' past crimes are erased on the condition that they retire from costumed heroics.
 The team reluctantly agrees.
 Later, when Hawkeye had gotten out of prison, the team comes back together to defeat Graviton once again.
 Convinced that they are ready to be heroes in their own right, Hawkeye hands leadership of the Thunderbolts to Citizen V (whose mind was actually under the control of Baron Zemo) and leaves the team.

 Death

-Hawkeye joins the Avengers once more, and begins a brief romantic relationship with team member the Wasp.
+Hawkeye joins the Avengers once more, and begins a brief romantic relationship with team member Wasp.
 He also embarks on some solo adventures where he uncovers a plot to steal an ancient artifact in Laos, and investigates the murder of a former Soviet colonel.
 The Scarlet Witch, driven mad by her powers, causes a Kree warship to appear over the skies of New York.
 The Avengers, surprised by the appearance of the spacecraft, spring into battle.
 During the battle, Hawkeye's quiver of arrows is set on fire.
 Knowing that the explosive arrows were going to blow up faster than he could remove them, Hawkeye flies into the engines of the Kree warship, destroying the spacecraft and sacrificing himself to save his teammates.
 A past version of Hawkeye is also plucked from time by the Time Variance Authority to serve as a juror in a case involving former Avengers teammate She-Hulk.
 She-Hulk tries unsuccessfully to warn Hawkeye as to his future.